What is coronavirus (COVID-19)?

 What to do if you think you have coronavirus

-If you have one, some or all of the symptoms of coronavirus you should try to find out if have got it.
+If you have one, some or all of the symptoms of coronavirus you should try to find out if have got it by checking your symptoms and getting a test.

 Do not go to your doctors.
 Instead, contact NHS 111 straight away.
-You can do this online by visiting the NHS 111 online service.
+You can do this online by visiting the NHS 111 online service to check your symptoms.

-They may tell you to stay at home and not be near other people for several days.
+You may be told to stay at home and not be near other people for several days.
 This is called self-isolating.

 When to self-isolate